-1. Any International or National race in which boats registered with a DLB participate, the DLB must be updated according to the events in the race.
+1. Any International or National race in which boats registered with a DLB participate, the DLB must be updated according to the events in the race and all To-Do lists must be cleared, with a signature and stamp from the NA or International Measurer before the boat takes part in a race.
 If the event is not covered by a UIM Technical Commissioner, the NA must upload the required information to the appropriate boats' DLB.
 If the NA is not capable of uploading the information, scanned copies of all the information and an entry list must be sent to the UIM Offices for uploading/updating the DLBs.